K-Phillips/CompLing2/code/README.md

 In general, the TNT_tagging.py code is run first, followed by tag_improver.py.

-These files must be modified to run on different files.
+These files must be modified, inside the .py file, to run on different files.

 tagger_scoring.py and unknown_counter.py evaluate the model.